How the Asian Pop Culture Boom Is Feeding Eating Disorders

 Imitating the size, shape, and even skin color of K-pop idols.

 Posted Sep 16, 2014

-In our book, Marcia and I wrote about the “Western toxin effect,” in which developing countries begin to experience a rise in eating disorders, often spread through exposure to TV and western emphasis on appearance and physical beauty.
+In our book, Marcia and I wrote about the “Western toxin effect,” in which developing countries begin to experience a rise in eating disorders, often spread through exposure to TV and the Western emphasis on appearance and physical beauty.
 Now, however, that phrase seems quaint.
-In Asia, for instance, pop culture has been completely co-opted by western ideals of beauty, and the epidemic of eating disorders is full-blown.
+In Asia, for instance, pop culture has been completely co-opted by Western ideals of beauty, and the epidemic of eating disorders is full-blown.

 The most disturbing part of this trend, though, writes Hong, is “the increase in the number of young children requesting surgery.”
 Plastic surgeon Dr. Sewhan Rhee says it’s common to see Seoul “middle-school children get plastic surgery during their winter school break.
 It’s not considered weird.
 It’s considered normal. “